Ladette to Lady: End of Term Report

 Several months after series two of Ladette to Lady, all of the ladettes from both series one and series two were invited back to Eggleston Hall, along with teachers Gill Harbord, Rosemary Shrager and Liz Brewer, in order to see how the ladettes had changed and how they had progressed in their lives.

-During the End of Term Report we saw Clare Randall, who, during series one was a regular and heavy drinker.
-In the more recent gathering she revealed that she had had a baby, totally reformed her life and quit drinking alcohol altogether.
-There was also Michelle King from series one, who as a result of the teachings of Eggleston Hall, has become more feminine and has been able to progress further in her life with more confidence.
-However, there were those who had not improved.
-To the surprise of the teachers, winner of series two, Victoria Jenkins, still had her old job and had not progressed with her studies.
+During the End of Term Report, Clare Randall, who during series one was a heavy drinker, revealed that she had had a baby, reformed her life, and quit drinking alcohol altogether.
+Michelle King from series one, as a result of the teachings of Eggleston Hall, was able to progress further in her life with more confidence.
+However, there were those who had not improved; to the surprise of the teachers, the winner of series two, Victoria Jenkins, still had her old job and had not progressed with her studies.

 Series Three (2008)

-The ladettes' final challenge in the 2008 series was to be presented as debutantes to their parents, to make a speech and to dance the waltz.
+The ladettes' final challenge was to be presented as debutantes to their parents, to give a speech and to dance the waltz.
 They were required to answer questions from select aristocrats.

-The overall winner of Ladette to Lady 2007 was Nicole Elouise Hart, who re-acquired her love of horses.
-All the contestants were given lessons in riding side-saddle; she excelled at this and was offered the opportunity to compete, after the conclusion of the series.
+The overall winner of Ladette to Lady 2008 was Nicole Elouise Hart, who reacquired her love of horses.
+All the contestants were given lessons in riding side-saddle; she excelled at this and was offered the opportunity to compete after the conclusion of the series.
 She later went to Cairns to promote the Australian series and was used in the introduction shots.

 Also notable was the reintroduction of Series Two contestant Louise Porter, who in the interim had begun a career as a glamour model.